 Since it is mandatory for every resident in the Cayman Islands to have the minimum health insurance, it is essential for you to know the laws that must be followed by you and your employer.

 Legally, an employer only has to pay half of the single premium, based upon the lowest-costing plan made available to the staff, and the employee pays the other 50%.
-The cost of insurance plans will vary with age, gender, benefits and employer size.
-Given that premiums can change year to year, always do your research, and negotiate with your employer that they pay more than the minimum contribution level; particularly in relation to the cost of your dependants, (for which you might have to pay 100%) and any premium differentials for upgraded benefit packages.
+Given that premiums can change year to year, always do your research, and negotiate with your employer that they pay more than the minimum contribution level; particularly in relation to the cost of your dependents, (for which you might have to pay 100%) and any premium differentials for upgraded benefit packages.